PauseAI/pauseai-norwegian/README.md

 ```

 ## Deployment
 The contents of the repository are continuously deployed to Netlify.
-You can track the deployment status [here](https://app.netlify.com/sites/pauseai/deploys).